alinebiath/robot-framework-teste-api-fakerest/README.md

-# Automated tests for API Rest with Robot Framework.
+# Automated tests for API Rest with Robot Framework

 - Tests applied to FakeRestAPI.Web, available at https://fakerestapi.azurewebsites.net/swagger/ui/index#/
 - It isn't necessary to register your application